fillahfirdausyah/MikrotikAPI-Laravel8/README.md

 This application is for monitoring your proxy hotspot.

-###
-I need contributors to add some modules or features, salaries will be given according to the module being worked on. email for more details

 ## How to use?
 - clone this repository
 - `composer install` or `composer update`